minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

             - versioning

             The export includes the bucket metadata only.
-            No objects export from the existing deployment with this command.
+            This command does not export objects from the existing deployment.

             .. code-block:: shell
                :class: copyable